Focused on Veterinary Diagnostics

 > General

 In the dog, especially serotype A occurs, producing 2 main toxins (toxin Alpha [α] and a Clostridia enterotoxin [CPE]), rarer serotype B (toxin Beta [β]).
-Both C. perfringens and its CPE can be detected also in healthy dog’s feces.
+Both C. perfringens and its CPE can also be detected in healthy dog’s feces.
 The CPE can be detected more often in dogs with diarrhoea compared to healthy dogs.
-CPE is more frequent in dogs with diarrhoea (haemorrhagic gastroenteritis, acute or chronic diarrhoea, enterotoxaemia) than in healthy dogs.
 For cats, to date reliable literature data concerning prevalence and clinical relevance are missing.
 Only by detection of C. perfringens in the feces, a disease caused by Clostridia is not diagnosable.
+Further investigation is necessary.

 In a study in Switzerland, 54 % of the C. perfringens isolates showed a reduced sensitivity towards metronidazole or 18 % towards tetracycline.
 Because there is a general risk of resistance formation, it is recommended to identify the triggering pathogen in principle.
-By its high sensitivity and specificity, the use of FASTest® C. perfringens Toxin allows the veterinarian a rapid aetiological on-site diagnosis of a C. perfringens infection, the quick initiation of therapy as well as of necessary quarantine and prophylaxis measures.
+By its high sensitivity and specificity, the use of FASTest® C. perfringens Toxin allows the veterinarian a rapid aetiological on-site diagnosis of a C. perfringens infection and subsequently the initiation of therapy as well as of necessary quarantine and prophylaxis measures.

 Specifications